moloch--/reasonably-secure-electron/README.md

 emitter.emit('setStart', '{{type}}:{{label}}')
 ```

 Now, it's important to understand that Mustache will HTML encode the `label` variable, and as you may have guessed our goal will be to insert an `'` character to terminate the JavaScript string parameter passed to `event.emitter`.
-For example, if we pass a `label` value of `a'); alert(1);//'` (note: we need to ensure our injection results in syntactically correct JavaScript) we'd ideally generate something along the lines of:
+For example, if we pass a `label` value of `a'); alert(1);//'` (Note: we need to ensure our injection results in syntactically correct JavaScript) we'd ideally generate something along the lines of:

 ```javascript
 emitter.emit('setStart', 'someType:a'); alert(1);//')